YacheLee/docker-line-notify/README.md

 # License declaration
 This open source is MIT-based.
-The rest of license and right should be referred to [https://line.me](Line corporation).
+The rest of the license and the right should be referred to [https://line.me](https://line.me).